tudurom/windowchef/README.md

 	used for configuration with waitron.
 * 100% compatible with window management utilities (e.g. [wmutils](https://github.com/wmutils/)).
 Windowchef will update its internal state if programs attempt to manage windows.
 It also applies the correct window decorations when a program focuses a window.
 This makes it possible to use it as a "backend" with wm utilities.

-Many of the featurs listed above are optional and can be disabled.
+Many of the features listed above are optional and can be disabled.

 ### Soon to come